 Types of Cannabis Administration Allowed

-The law only allows administration via liquids, oils, and pills that are made of cannabis, including whole plant extracts and resins.
+The initial law only allowed administration via liquids, oils, and pills that are made of cannabis, including whole-plant extracts and resins.
+A bill approved by the legislature in 2021 would allow raw cannabis for adults 21 and older beginning no later than March 1, 2022.

 The commissioner may add additional types of administration methods.